-Caves are defined as naturally created subterranean voids, which have been used or adapted by humans or served as natural trapping places for evidence of human activity or past environments and fauna.
+Caves are defined as naturally created subterranean voids used or adapted by humans.
+They are natural trapping places for evidence of human activity or past environments and fauna.

-In England they are predominantly found in areas of limestone geology (karst) in the South-West, East Midlands, the North-West and Yorkshire.
+In England, they are predominantly found in limestone geology (karst) areas in the south west, East Midlands, the north west and Yorkshire.

 Scientific interest in caves and rock shelters began in the early 19th century when discoveries of bones of extinct animals were thought by some to come from an age before the Biblical flood.

 Some of our best-preserved prehistoric caves represent rare and fragile time capsules of cultural and scientific information.
-As scientific dating techniques have advanced, our understanding of the specimens found in caves around the world has revolutionised the way we think about the earliest humans.
+As scientific dating techniques have advanced, our understanding of the specimens found in caves worldwide has revolutionised how we think about the earliest humans.

-Here we take a look at 5 fascinating caves and what they can tell us about prehistoric people.
+Here, we look at five fascinating caves and what they can tell us about prehistoric people.

 2. Creswell Crags, Derbyshire and Nottinghamshire